opnsense/tools/README.md

 found under /root) ready for web server deployment are automatically generated and modified by ports.sh and core.sh.

+Signing for all sets can be redone or applied to a previous run that did not sign by invoking:

+    # make sign

 Virtual machine images come in varying disk formats and sizes.
 The default format is vmdk with 20G and 1G swap.
 If you want to change that you can manually alter the invoke using: